orbitalquark/textadept/doc/manual.md

 ![Command Completion](images/commandentrycompletion.png)

-You can specify on the command line Lua commands to run on startup using the `-e` and `--execute` command line argument.
+You can specify on the command line Lua commands and code to run on startup using the `-e` and `--execute` command line argument.
 This is useful when you want to run dynamic commands that do not belong in *~/.textadept/init.lua*.

 **Tip:** a side-effect of single-instance functionality in the GUI version of Textadept is that you can remotely control the original instance of Textadept.